 Cookies invited us for a last dinner before the club is heading off into its last month.
 Yeah, another Berlin club closing its doors.
 The location is staying, though, with a new concept in plans.
 Another restaurant, maybe?
 The Cookies Cream, already one of the best (vegetarian only) restaurants in the city (and also one of the best website themes for a restaurant) has already made a name for itself.

 That said, Cookies isn’t going down like most other clubs.
 I think the owner, the Cookies is named after him, is pulling a plug on something that has lost the essential spirit of its heyday: uniting a scene.
-You won’t find that in the Berlin clubs anymore, not in Mitte anyway (that’s not necessarily a bad thing, come to think of it, although many leftover party-goers will sulk about it).
+You won’t find that in the Berlin clubs anymore, not in Mitte anyway.
 Communities are different today, globalized, scattered, attending on Facebook, sending Snapchats, etc. The urban spaces they need are different from the urban spaces they used before, at least that’s my meager theory in general.
-I’m sure I’ll get deeper into it at another point.

 For now, I am happy that I got to do one last round with my camera in this otherwise very restricting club (before it got too crowded and while M.A.N.D.Y were playing a gorgeous set).
 It’s obvious how much love for detail was put into the venue, and it’s a shame this club will cease to exist.
 As expected though, it’s going to close with a final boom: the line up reads like a Best of Berlin, both past and present.